centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 Often, a timeout comes from:
 - An SNMP Agent or Centreon Host misconfiguration, like a wrong SNMP port, version, or community string
-- Third-party equipment (e.g., a Firewall) blocking the communication between the Poller and the remote device
+- Third-party equipment (e.g., a firewall) blocking the communication between the Poller and the remote device

 To go further, troubleshoot using an SNMP utility to mimic the Plugin behavior and